There was a man who didn’t believe in either the virgin birth of Jesus or the spiritual meaning behind it and was

 He went into the house and came back with some bread, broke it up, and made a bread trail to the barn.
 They still did not catch on.

 Starting to get frustrated, he went over and tried to drive them toward the barn.
 They panicked and scattered in all directions except towards the barn.
 Nothing he did could get them to go into the barn where there was warmth, safety, and shelter.
 Feeling totally frustrated, he exclaimed, “Why don’t they follow me?
 Can’t they see this is the only place where they can survive the storm?
 How can I possibly get them into the one place to save them?”

 He thought for a moment and realised that they just would not follow a human.
 He said to himself, “How can I possibly save them?
 The only way would be for me to become like those geese.
 If only I could become like one of them.
 Then I could save them.
 They would follow me and I would lead them to safety.”

 At that moment, he stopped and considered what he had said.
 The words reverberated in his head: If only I could become like one of them, then I could save them.
 Then, at last, he understood God’s heart towards mankind… and he fell on his knees in the snow.

 God loved us so much that he sent his only Son into the world in the hope that we would follow his Gospel.
 What else could God possibly do to convince us?

 This is a beautiful story with a powerful message for both the believer and non-believer.
 The daily actions of the man’s wife and children didn’t go unnoticed.
 To the contrary, everything they did, stirred the husband’s thoughts until, one day, he saw the light.

-The Holy Spirit works in all of us.
+God works in all of us.
 When in doubt, say a Prayer to the Holy Spirit.